San Francisco Dons: History

 Athletics at USF dates back to its founding in 1855, when founder Anthony Maraschi, S.J. organized ball games as recreation for the first students.
 However, intercollegiate competition only dates back to 1907, when then-Saint Ignatius College began playing organized baseball, basketball, and rugby against other local colleges and high schools.
 Rivalries with neighboring Santa Clara University and Saint Mary's College of California have their origins in this early period.

 Teams were originally known as the "Grey Fog", and red and blue were Saint Ignatius College's colors.
 However, as the college began to develop an identity distinct from the high school—the college became the University of San Francisco in 1930—it adopted green and gold as its colors in 1927 and chose the Don as its mascot in 1932.
 The old Saint Ignatius High School later became Saint Ignatius College Preparatory and retained the red and blue colors.

-Three USF alumni participated in the 2016 Summer Olympics - Israeli long distance runner Maor Tiyouri, basketball player John Cox and synchronized swimmer Mariya Koroleva.
+Three USF alumni participated in the 2016 Summer Olympics - Israeli long-distance runner Maor Tiyouri, basketball player John Cox and synchronized swimmer Mariya Koroleva.
+Tiyouri also competed in the marathon at the 2020 Tokyo Olympics in 2021.